naomibaes/naomibaes.github.io/content/_index.md

       title: 'Research Program'
       subtitle: ''
       text: |-
         My research investigates how concepts change their meaning, focusing on mental health.
-With my PhD supervisors, I have developed a novel linguistic framework - **SIBling** - and measures to model lexical semantic change (LSC) along three dimensions that are typically overlooked by existing approaches.
+With my PhD supervisors, I have developed a novel linguistic framework (**SIBling**) and measures to model lexical semantic change (LSC) along three dimensions that are typically overlooked by existing approaches.

         **Key Contributions:**
         - **SIBling:** A theoretical model integrating insights from historical linguistics and psychology, reducing six types of LSC into three core dimensions: **Sentiment, Intensity, and Breadth (SIB)**. [[Prototype]](https://naomibaes.github.io/publication/journal-article_2024_acl_sibling/)